Preliminary decisions. Please note that only decisions published in Prisma is a guarantee of granted funding.

 The Formas website contains more information about the state aid regulations External link..

 Prior to any decision, Formas conducts credit checks on all companies and economic activities that may be relevant to awarding a grant.

 Provisions under general block exemption regulation EU 651/2014

 The aid intensity that Formas can offer depends on the size of the organisation and the type of activities in the project.
 The organisation’s size is assessed using the EU definition of small and medium-sized enterprises.
 Activities will primarily be assessed on the basis of Article 25 of the General Block Exemption Regulation EU 651/2014.
 In this call, state aid is granted mainly on the basis of the category “industrial research” in the EU’s state aid regulations.
-The aid intensity depends on the basis of the aid and the size of the company.
-Read more in Aid intensities and definitions for grants under Formas’ aid scheme External link. (in Swedish only).
+Aid intensity depends on the eligibility and the size of the company; learn more in Aid intensities and definitions for grants under Formas’ aid scheme (In Swedish) External link..